sparkflows/sparkflows-docs/docs/tutorials/data-science/h2o/index.rst

     :doc:`/tutorials/data-science/h2o/H2O-GBM`

     This workflow performs sequentially builds regression trees on all the features of the Bike Sharing Dataset in a fully distributed way - each tree is built in parallel.

+    ---

+    :doc:`/tutorials/data-science/h2o/H20-IsolationForest`

+    This workflow performs anomaly detection with isolation forests using H2O of the credit card fraud Dataset.